nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `show -n Alex Yeoh` displays line chart of Alex Yeoh's performance in his assessments.
-* `show 2 -f /home/prof/CS1101S/` exports the line chart produced of the 2nd student in the address book.
+* `show 2 -f chartImage` shows and exports the line chart (produced of the 2nd student in the student list) into a file `chartImage.png`.
 * `show -g T02A` displays line chart of group T02A's performance in their assessments.
 * `show -a P01` displays bar chart of the distribution of scores in assessment P01.